Continual Prune-and-Select: Class-incremental learning with specialized subnetworks: Introduction

 \section{Introduction}

 Despite significant progress, deep learning methods tend to forget old tasks while learning new ones.
 This is known as \textit{catastrophic forgetting} in neural networks \cite{french1999catastrophic,goodfellow2013empirical}.
 In the conventional setting, a machine learning model has access to the entire training data at any point in time.
-Instead, in continual learning or lifelong learning \cite{thrun1998lifelong} data for a given task comes in sequentially at a specific learning moment, and then new data associated to another task comes in at a different moment.
+Instead, in continual learning or lifelong learning \cite{thrun1998lifelong} data for a given task comes in sequentially at a specific learning moment, and then new data associated with another task comes in at a different moment.
 Continual learning aims at creating deep learning models that do not forget previously learned tasks while being able to learn new ones, i.e. addressing catastrophic forgetting.
-Continual learning problems can be separated into two scenarios \cite{masana2020class}: task-incremental learning (task-IL), where the task being solved is known both during training and inference; and class-incremental learning (class-IL) \cite{rebuffi2017icarl}, where the task-ID is known only during training but unknown during testing.
+Classification continual learning problems can be separated into two scenarios \cite{masana2020class}: task-incremental learning (task-IL), where the task being solved is known both during training and inference; and class-incremental learning (class-IL) \cite{rebuffi2017icarl}, where the task-ID is known only during training but unknown during testing.
 The class-IL problem is notably more challenging than task-IL.
-Addressing current challenges in class-IL brings the community one step closer to mimicking the abilities of the human brain.
+There are also incremental learning approaches for object detection \cite{shmelkov2017incremental, zhang2020class} and semantic segmentation \cite{michieli2019incremental, yan2021framework}.
+However, to the best of our knowledge, there are no examples in the literature of combining different types of learning tasks.
+Addressing current challenges in incremental learning brings the community one step closer to mimicking the abilities of the human brain.
+Recently, a brain-inspired replay method \cite{van2020brain} was proposed to generate an internal feature representation in order to reduce forgetting.
+The idea behind this technique is to be able to generate features of old data, imitating memory mechanisms in the brain.